Edit Blog Post

 It would stay on the side of my head.

 Next came all the photos and selfies with employees of the hotel.
 It was all very flattering, because everyone said I looked beautiful.
 I felt very elegant, all bound up in my sari.

 At Kari’s house, family, relatives, and close friends were gathering.
-An engagement function typically has far fewer attendees than an Indian wedding, so there were only about 100 guests from both sides, about half
+An engagement function typically has far fewer attendees than an Indian wedding, so there were only about 100 guests, about half coming from each

 Kanmani, the bride, was in a room to the side, getting pampered by women applying makeup and fixing her hair.
 I sat and watched amidst a crowd of women, but was not allowed to take photos of the bride getting makeup.

 I fluttered about, trying to get candid photos, which hardly anyone here believes is the best way to take photos.
 After realizing the people I came with were not around, I wandered outside where Kari’s supporters were gathering.
 Someone motioned to me to cover my ears.
 A strand of firecrackers 50 yards long stretched down the street.
 It was to be a grand entrance for the groom and his family and friends!